 The body is molded out of a sturdy plastic but from the weight it feels like this is a cover over a metal chassis; a fair amount of metal is visible around the top end, which tends to confirm this.
 There’s a lanyard loop just below the igniter so you can easily secure it to your gear – a smart move, because it’s too heavy to float.

-The Ranger is filled through a port in the base, and like all storm lighters you should use at least triple-refined butane to keep the nozzles clean.
+The Turboflame Ranger Windproof Lighter, Black is filled through a port in the base, and like all storm lighters you should use at least triple-refined butane to keep the nozzles clean.
 If you can get 5x refined gas that’s even better.
 Also on the base is a small Phillips screw.

 This is slightly confusing, because close by are symbols that suggest this screw is what adjusts the flame.
 It isn’t; it holds the base on, so leave it alone.
 The actual flame adjuster is a split collar round the fill port, which can be dialed in with a small flat-head screwdriver.